 Where can I look for funding for a BOT?

-Submitting a BOT Proposal Form automatically qualifies you for consideration for a grant from a funding pool that includes funds from the Center for Learning in Action, the Chaplains' Office and the Gaudino Fund.
-These grants never cover 100% of the cost of a BOT, less a required individual contribution on a sliding scale based upon a student's level of financial aid.
+Submitting a BOT Proposal Form automatically qualifies you for consideration for a grant from a funding pool that includes funds from the Center for Learning in Action, the Chaplains' Office, the Gaudino Fund and other resources.
+These grants cover most of the cost of a BOT, less a required individual contribution on a sliding scale based upon a student's level of financial aid.

 Note that all BOT proposals include the expectation that every individual participant, regardless of his/her financial means, will contribute some of his/her own funds to the cost.
 The amount of this contribution is worked out in consultation with the BOT Committee, but all students who apply to participate should plan on saving for their trip between late October (the participants' application opening) and spring break.